sparklabnyc/sparklabnyc.github.io/website.md

 I am also the Lead Instructor of the Columbia University SHARP Course [Bayesian Modeling for Environmental Health](https://www.publichealth.columbia.edu/research/programs/precision-prevention/sharp-training-program/bayesian-modeling).

 I was a Columbia University [Earth Institute/Climate School Post-doctoral Fellow](https://www.climate.columbia.edu/postdoctoral-research-program) from 2019 to 2022 with Prof. [Marianthi-Anna Kioumourtzoglou](https://www.publichealth.columbia.edu/profile/marianthi-anna-kioumourtzoglou), completed my PhD at the School of Public Health at Imperial College London with Profs.
-[Majid Ezzati](https://www.imperial.ac.uk/people/majid.ezzati) and [Ralf Toumi](http://www.sp.ph.imperial.ac.uk/~rtoumi/) in 2019, and graduated with a BA/MA (Oxon) in Physics from the [Keble College, University of Oxford](https://www.keble.ox.ac.uk/).
+[Majid Ezzati](https://www.imperial.ac.uk/people/majid.ezzati) and [Ralf Toumi](http://www.sp.ph.imperial.ac.uk/~rtoumi/) in 2019, and graduated with a BA/MA (Oxon) in Physics from [Keble College, University of Oxford](https://www.keble.ox.ac.uk/).

 I am proudly both a first-gen academic and an [Agents of Change in Environmental Justice Senior Fellow](https://agentsofchangeinej.org/).